 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-Additional Information about Vocational Rehabilitation Services (VRS)
+Additional information about Vocational Rehabilitation Services (VR)

 The Vocational Rehabilitation Services Process

-Referral - Individuals may be self referred, or the referral may be made by family members, physicians or medical institutions, educational institutions, or others by calling, writing, or visiting any Vocational Rehabilitation Services office or facility.
-To locate the office nearest you, please refer to a map of the VRS Region and Area Office Locations.
+Referral - Individuals may be self referred, or the referral may be made by family members, physicians or medical institutions, educational institutions, or others by calling, writing, or visiting any Vocational Rehabilitation office or facility.
+To locate the office nearest you, please refer to a map of the VR Region and Area Office Locations.

 The referred individual must submit a written application requesting vocational rehabilitation services.